 COVID-19 and Climate Change: Understanding Place, History, and Indigenous Sovereignty in Emergency Response

-This project includes teaching modules focused on Tribal and Indigenous communities' experiences of COVID-19 and climate change, including ethical considerations, case studies, and narratives integrated into the curricula.
+This project includes teaching modules focused on tribal and indigenous community experiences of COVID-19 and climate change, including ethical considerations, case studies, and narratives integrated into the curricula.
 The modules are geared towards delivery as part of undergraduate courses, including at tribal colleges and universities.
-The teaching modules will be publicly available through the Natural Hazards Center website and disseminated more broadly to promote equitable emergency management education.
+The teaching modules are publicly available through the Natural Hazards Center website and disseminated more broadly to promote equitable emergency management education.

 The main learning outcomes of the curricula include to:

 - Examine the role that individual and community-level issues and historical context have on properly addressing major events, such as COVID-19 and climate change.

 - Gain appreciation for trust as integral to relationship building.

 - Gain contextual understanding of indigenous relationships to place and heterogeneity of place.